Gaming

 Q: Do I need to include the specs of my PC in a Steam beta review?

 No, you don’t have to.
-When you write a review, you may either leave out the facts about your gear or include them to give context.
+When you write a review, you may either omit the facts about your gear or include them to provide context.

 Q: What exact details regarding the hardware are shared?

-This function normally shows you crucial aspects of your computer, like the CPU, GPU, RAM, and OS.
+This function typically shows you crucial aspects of your computer, such as the CPU, GPU, RAM, and OS.
 The details may change.

 Q: Is Steam monitoring my computer?